How to Become a Special Education Advocate in 2025

 If I wanted to, I could probably continue this list for days.
 I think it’s a great idea to have a mentor, but not all geographic areas have special education advocates.

 I think that you need a support network, and joining Don’t IEP Alone Academy is a great start.
-We have workshops, private chat forums to discuss advocate issues and more.
+We have workshops, private online chats to discuss IEP advocate issues and more.

-Good luck and you can always contact us at IEP at ADayInOurShoes dot com if you have questions about my training program.
+Good luck and you can always contact us at IEP at ADayInOurShoes dot com if you have questions about my online advocacy training program.